-LUJ's EAP program is an intensive one, and it will be very challenging; you will be required to spend many hours studying.
+LUJ's EAP program is an intensive one, and it is very challenging; you are required to spend many hours studying.
 However, we hope that it will be one of the most valuable experiences of your life so far.
-In this intensive language program, you will soon find that hard work, diligence, and perseverance can be very rewarding.
+In this intensive language program, you will soon find that hard work, diligence, and perseverance can be extremely rewarding.